Interviews

 Straits Times: On the Cikada Prize (2023)

 Theophilus Kwek (郭慕義) is a writer, translator, editor and independent researcher based in Singapore.
-He has published four full-length collections of poetry, They Speak Only Our Mother Tongue (2011), Circle Line (2013), Giving Ground (2016) and Moving House (2020).
+He has published five full-length collections of poetry, They Speak Only Our Mother Tongue (2011), Circle Line (2013), Giving Ground (2016), Moving House (2020) and Commonwealth (2025).
 Both Circle Line and Giving Ground were shortlisted for the Singapore Literature Prize, in 2014 and 2018 respectively.
 In addition, his pamphlet, The First Five Storms (2017), was shortlisted for the Michael Marks Poetry Award and won the inaugural New Poets’ Prize.
 In 2023, he was the youngest writer (and first Singaporean) to be awarded the Cikada Prize by the Swedish Institute, for poetry that “defends the inviolability of life”.
 He is part of the Forbes 30 Under 30 Class of 2024.

 Theophilus began writing as a student at Raffles Institution under the mentorship of Alvin Pang, Aaron Maniam and others.
 He went on to serve as President of the Oxford University Poetry Society, Editor at Oxford Poetry, Publications Director of the Oxford Writers’ House, Poetry Reader at The London Magazine, and Editor-at-Large for Singapore at Asymptote.
 While at university, he co-edited Flight, an anthology of poetry in response to the European refugee crisis, published by the Oxford Students’ Oxfam Group, and UnFree Verse, an anthology of formal poetry in Singapore.
 His long poem, Terezin, was performed at the Oxford New Writing Festival and—adapted as a chamber opera by Daniel Bonaventure Lim—at the "Performing the Jewish Archives" project at the University of Leeds.
 He also wrote the libretto for This World Lousy, a new musical by Peter Shepherd which premiered in Oxford in 2016, and a new prologue for The Fairy Queen, for Theatron Novum.
 Later that year, he co-founded The Kindling with Tash Keary, and subsequently also served as Poetry Editor of the Asian Books Blog.
 Today, he is a member of the editorial team behind PR&TA, and a member of the Rathbones Folio Academy.